 Acknowledgments: Collate them in a separate section at the end of the article before the references.

 Tables and Figures: should be numbered consecutively with Arabic numerals (Table 1. and Figure 1.).
 Tables must have a brief descriptive title.
 Figures should have figure captions.
 Figures and tables must be put in the related location in the manuscript.

-Save line art such as charts, graphs and illustrations in EPS or PDF format.
+Save line art such as charts, graphs, and illustrations in EPS or PDF format.
 Save photographic images in TIFF format.
-These should be at a resolution of at least 300 dpi at final size.
+These should be at a resolution of at least 300 dpi at the final size.
 Save figures containing a combination of photographic images and text (eg annotated photographic images with text labels) as EPS or PDF.
 Any photographic images embedded within these should be at least 300 dpi

 Perform a visual check of the quality of the generated image.

 References: References cited in the text should be listed in alphabetical order with the following appearing in the text as an example:

 "….This has revealed several novel therapeutic and agrobiological agents and previously unknown biological activities for antibiotics (Sanglier et al. 1996; Berdy 1995, 2005)…."

 - Journal article: APA format in google scholar citation followed by DOI at the end: